otus-devops-2019-05/ivbor7_microservices/README.md

 ui             *                       80, 443   20m
 ```

-Next step wil be parameterizing of ui templates.
-Will customise an image, it's tag and service's port in the following way:
+Next step is to parameterize the ui templates.
+Customise an image, it's tag and service's port in the following way:

 ```yml
 containers: